 Always consult with an experienced refractive surgeon to determine if you are a good contender for laser vision correction procedures.
 Do not rely solely on marketing materials or advice from friends.
 A detailed clinical assessment is required.

-What Are the Benefits of Laser Eye Surgery Over Glasses and Contact Lenses?
+What Are the Benefits of Laser Eye Surgery?

 For those tired of dealing with glasses and contacts, laser eye surgery offers these advantages:

-For the right candidates, LASIK and related procedures can provide years of clear natural vision without the need for any vision aids.
+For the right candidates, LASIK and related procedures can provide years of clear and natural vision without needing any vision aids.
 However, as we’ll discuss next, these procedures do come with some unique risks and side effects.

 What Are the Risks and Potential Side Effects?